rmmATenersystemscom/es-inventory-hub/docs/WINDOWS_11_24H2_ASSESSMENT.md

 - **`verdict`**: Overall compatibility result
   - `"Yes"`: Device is compatible with Windows 11 24H2
   - `"No"`: Device is not compatible
+  - `"N/A"`: Assessment does not apply (Windows Server or already has 24H2)
 - **`status`**: Individual requirement status
   - `"PASS"`: Requirement met
   - `"FAIL"`: Requirement not met
   - `"INSUFFICIENT_DATA"`: Data not available for assessment
+  - `"N/A"`: Not applicable (Windows Server or already installed)

 ## API Integration